NoroffFEU/development-platforms/case-studies/github/copilot/GitHub-Copilot-case-study.md

 * AI-powered code completion
 * Multi-language support
-* natural language support
+* Natural language support
-* integration with multiple IDEs
+* Integration with multiple IDEs
-* learning and improving from code written by developers
+* Learning and improving from code written by developers
-* code review assistance
+* Code review assistance
 * Copilot can be trained on the specific user's codebase and style, improving its suggestions' accuracy and being more personalized to the user’s need.
 * Copilot can suggest entire functions, classes, and methods based on context.
 * Copilot can offer variable names and type annotations.
 * It is also able to suggest unit tests and examples of code.